 Are you missing out on finance, grants, mentoring and many other areas of FREE business support?

-You should speak to the D2N2 Growth Hub Nottingham Team.
+You should speak to the D2N2 Growth Hub Nottingham team.

-The D2N2 Growth Hub work proactively with businesses across Nottingham to ensure you are accessing the many areas of support available.
+The D2N2 Growth Hub works proactively with businesses across Nottingham to ensure you are accessing the many areas of support available.
 This includes grants, loans, investment, business planning, mentor programmes, innovation support, recruitment, internships, graduates, training, free workshops and more.

 On signing up to the Growth Hub, an account manager will meet with you to get to know your business, discuss business opportunities as well as any issues that you might face and to refer you into support.
 This service is FREE for Small to Medium Businesses.